-All of our retreats offering Ayurveda in Sri Lanka ensure deep relaxation and intimacy.
-Sri Lanka, also called the 'Teardrop of India', is known for its pristine beauty and serenity, and its long lasting postive effects on your health.
-All our hotels are peaceful sanctuaries which provide ayurvedic treatments for your body, mind and spirit.
+All of ourAyurveda Retreatsin Sri Lanka ensure deep relaxation and intimacy.
+Sri Lanka, also called the 'Teardrop of India', is known for its pristine beauty, serenity and its long lasting postive effects on your health.
+All our hotels are peaceful sanctuaries which provide Ayurvedic treatments for your body, mind and spirit.

 There is no universal diet or treatment which suits everyone.
-According to ayurvedic teachings, everybody has three Doshas (energies based on wind, fire, water and earth elements), however usually one or two are dominant.
-Alternative medicine, including Ayurveda treatments can help you regain inner balance.
+According to Ayurvedic teachings, everybody has three Doshas (energies based on wind, fire, water and earth elements), however usually one or two are dominant.
+Alternative medicine, includingAyurveda treatments can help you regain inner balance.

-The most popular, complete ayurvedic treatment in both India and Sri Lanka is Panchakarma, which focuses on Ayurvedic detox.
+The most popular, complete Ayurvedic treatment in Sri Lanka isPanchakarma, which focuses on Ayurvedic detox.
 It takes a minimum of two or three weeks and includes anAyurvedic diet.
 The treatment is highly individual and it is prescribed by an ayurvedic doctor, who will determine the right cosmetic treatments, medicines and menu.
-Panchakarma can be supported by yoga classes, which are offered by most of our resorts offering Ayurveda in Sri Lanka.
+Panchakarma treatment is supported by yoga sessions and is included in most of our Ayurveda resorts' programmes.

-Resorts offering Ayurveda in Sri Lanka provide what is known as "barefoot luxury".
-For many guests it is a rare luxury to escape their mobile phone and computer, feel the sand on the beach under their bare feet and completely unwind, with all the traditional and most luxurious home-comforts at hand.
+Also known as "barefoot luxury", our Sri Lankan Ayurveda retreats offer guests a rare chance to escape their mobile phone and computer, feel the sand from the beach under their bare feet and completely unwind, with all the traditional and most luxurious home-comforts at hand.
 What better setting to fully soak in the benefits ofAyurvedic treatments.

 The monsoon season in the south-west of Sri Lanka, where most of the SpaDreams hotels are located, lasts from May to September.
 In the north-east the monsoon season lasts from December to February.

-Most of the SpaDreams resorts in Sri Lanka are located close to the capital of Sri Lanka - Colombo - and the town of Galle, famous for its Dutch fortifications (UNESCO World Heritage Site).
-Other flagship attractions are located further from the south-west coast, in the so called "golden triangle" of the central highlands, including the historic cities of Kandy, Anuradhapura, Polonnaruwa, Dambulla and Sigiriya where you will find the famous 'Lion Rock'.
+Most of the SpaDreamsAyurveda retreats in Sri Lanka are located close to the capital of Sri Lanka - Colombo - and the town of Galle, famous for its Dutch fortifications (UNESCO World Heritage Site).
+Other flagship attractions are located further from the south-west coast, in the so called "Golden Triangle" of the central highlands, including the historic cities of Kandy, Anuradhapura, Polonnaruwa, Dambulla and Sigiriya where you will find the famous 'Lion Rock'.